Lisbon seen from the river

 While waiting for the guided tour of the interior of the palace, we had time to roam the gardens and discover a surprising variety of painted azulejos in different parts of the gardens.

 The palace itself is fascinating and beautiful (no photos allowed inside) and the guide did a great job of explaining its evolution and stories.
-Cost for the guided tour is 13€ and garden is 5€.
+Cost for the guided tour of the palace and admission to the gardens is €15 while just the garden is €7.

 The interior is only visitable in the morning, with a guided tour at the following times: June-September: Monday-Saturday 10:30, 11:00, 11:30 and 12:00 | October-May: Monday-Saturday 11:00 and 12:00.